---credentials JSON file pointing to credentials for the server's identity/ies.

---tls-server-certificate TLS certificate (chain) to present to connecting clients (in PEM format)

---tls-server-key TLS key to load that supports the server certificate

---register Register with a Resource directory

---register-as Endpoint name (with possibly a domain after a dot) to register as conditional or -pathbased reverse proxies.

---register-proxy Ask the RD to serve as a reverse proxy.
-Note that this is only practical for -un-
+credentials JSON file pointing to credentials for the server's identity/ies. tls-server-certificate TLS certificate (chain) to present to connecting clients (in PEM format) tls-server-key TLS key to load that supports the server certificate register Register with a Resource directory Default: False register-as Endpoint name (with possibly a domain after a dot) to register as register-proxy Ask the RD to serve as a reverse proxy.
+Note that this is only practical for -un- conditional or -pathbased reverse proxies.
+Default: False namebased If Uri-Host matches NAME, route to DEST subdomainbased If Uri-Host is anything.NAME, route to DEST pathbased If a requested path starts with PATH, split that part off and route to DEST unconditional Route all requests not previously matched to DEST